gatling/gatling/src/docs/content/reference/current/general/simulation_setup/index.md

 You have to understand that Gatling's default behavior is to mimic human users with browsers so, each virtual user has its own connections.
 If you have a high creation rate of users with a short lifespan, you'll end up opening and closing tons of connections every second.
 As a consequence, you might run out of resources (such as ephemeral ports, because your OS can't recycle them fast enough).
 This behavior makes perfect sense when the load you're modeling is internet traffic.
-You then might consider scaling out, for example with FrontLine, our Enterprise product.
+You then might consider scaling out, for example with Gatling Enterprise, our Enterprise product.

 If you're actually trying to model a small fleet of webservice clients with connection pools, you might want to fine-tune Gatling's behavior and [share the connection pool amongst virtual users]({{< ref "../../http/protocol#connection-sharing" >}}).
 {{< /alert >}}